LV-APT/lvCICD/README.md

 Add this customer-action to `steps` session in github actions yml file.

-> Copy this snippet to github workflow yml file and change the `[xxx]` following your self-hosted agent/runner configuration.
+> Copy this snippet to github workflow yml file and change the content quoted by `[]` following your self-hosted agent/runner configuration and operation to execute.
+>
 > Use `${{ steps.[step-id].result.Result }}` in next steps to use result of lvCICD.
+>
 > Check [**lvCICD Operation-List**](docs/Operation-List.md) for detailed information.

     - name: [your_action_step_name]